 The certificate program enables our students to make the study of gender, theology, and ministry a core component of their theological education.
 It fosters a collaborative environment for teaching, research, service learning, and dialogue

-Students working toward the Certificate in Gender, Theology, and Ministry
+Students working toward the Certificate in Gender, Sexuality, Theology, and Ministry

 - Begin with the provocative and stimulating Women’s Studies course Debates in Women’s Studies